Ecotourism: Tips for Going Green in Florida

 A tune-up can improve your vehicle’s gas mileage by about 4 percent, particularly if it’s knocking, stalling, or hesitating.
 Replacing a faulty oxygen sensor can improve gas mileage up to 40 percent – something that will make you, and your wallet, feel better.

-If you’re renting a car, consider a hybrid.
+If you’re renting a car, consider an electric or hybrid.
 Budget.com offers the sporty Toyota Prius Hybrid, with a city/highway rating of 55 mpg, as well as the Nissan Altima hybrid.
 Altima's engine is a full hybrid capable of driving at low speeds solely on its electric motor, reserving the gas engine for higher speeds.
 A single tank of gas yields 42 mpg and more than 700 miles of city driving.
 Check out the resources guide for green rental options.

 Mindful packing tips apply whether you’re in a rental or behind the wheel of your own car.
 A hundred pounds of weight cuts a typical car’s fuel economy 1 to 2 percent.
 And using your trunk to store luggage instead of loading up your roof rack will increase your mileage by as much as 5 percent.